 - 11.1 It is the responsibility of the Governing Body to monitor the effective deployment of this policy.
 Whilst incidents are rare all incidents are reported by e-mail to the chair of governors as they occur.
-Incidents are reported termly to the full governing body via the Headteacher report. - 11.2 This policy will be reviewed on an annual basis.
+Incidents are reported termly to the full governing body via the Headteacher report. - 11.2 This policy will be reviewed every two years.